Mobile banking continues to grow in popularity. The new apps, however, aren’t without risks of errors.

 Money transfers are immediately removed from your account, but the receiver usually has a waiting period before the transferred funds can be spent or withdrawn.

-If the transaction will be used to file tax returns, you may want to use an alternative method.
+If the transaction will be used on a tax return, you may want to use an alternative method.
 The IRS does not consider a transaction valid without printed proof.
 Apps are revised and updated.
 The software developer is not obligated to provide you with permanent access to previous transactions.

 Fraudulent apps closely resemble the legitimate ones.
 Names and logos can easily be copied and used to build very close look a-likes.
 Verify the source of the app by visiting the company through another URL, before downloading and entering personal information or account details.